 This course of study was designed to meet the needs of the nation’s federal, tribal, state, and local policing agencies as well as private sector security officials.
 The School expects this applied degree to be pursued by intelligence analysts, law enforcement and security professionals, and prospective analysts seeking scholarship and advanced training in the emerging field of intelligence analysis.
 The program is taught entirely online.
 MSU faculty oversee the curriculum; instruction is provided by MSU faculty as well as law enforcement professionals brought in as part-time instructors.
 Learn more.

 Applications for the Law Enforcement Intelligence and Analysis masters program are screened for summer, fall, and spring semester entry.
-All application material must be received before February 1 for consideration for the following summer or fall semester, May 15 or July 15 for fall semester consideration, and by September 1 for consideration for the following Spring semester.
+All application material must be received before February 1 for consideration for the following summer or fall semester, May 15 or July 15 for fall semester consideration, and by September 1 for consideration for the following spring semester.
 Applicants are typically notified of admission decisions within 6-8 weeks of the deadline.
 Incomplete applications will not be reviewed.